My 5-Day Disaster: How to Keep Floors Clean with Dogs (What Finally Worked for Me)

 -

-makes quick daily resets realistic
+makes quick daily cleaning realistic

 Tineco Floor ONE S5 Smart Cordless Wet Dry Vacuum Cleaner and Mop for Hard Floors